currawong-project/libcw/README.md

 Currently changes and improvements to one version of ui.js cannot be automatically shared.

+- uiSetValue() should be optionally reflected back to the app with kValueOpId messages.
+This way all value change messages could be handled from one place no matter if the value changes originate on the GUI or from the app.

 - The ui manageer should buffer the current valid value of a given control so that the value can be accessed synchronously.
 This would prevent the application from having to explicitely store all UI values and handle all the 'value' and 'echo'